Kometa-Team/Cookbook/guides/overlay-relative-timing.md

           use_hdr: false
 ```

 Show, Season, Episodes; none of the different video types.
+I turned those off since nothing in this library meets any of those criteria so no point in running them.

 I have three copies; one with all three levels, one with Show and Season only, one with Show only.
 I also have one with `remove_overlays: true` to get back to a known starting point.